William Plumb, FIDSA

 Inducted into the Academy of Fellows: 1983

-William Plumb is president of plumb inc., a design and marketing firm in Piermont, NY.
-He is also president of Avecmedia, Inc. of Norwalk, CT, a developer and licensor of patented concepts for media packaging.
+William Plumb served as president of plumb inc., a design and marketing firm in Piermont, NY, and as president of Avecmedia, Inc. of Norwalk, CT, a developer and licensor of patented concepts for media packaging.
 He was inducted into IDSA's Academy of Fellows in 1983.
 He was named as a Fellow of the American Academy in Rome (FAAR) and in 1986, he earned a Prix de Rome from FAAR.
 He also served several terms as a vice president of the academy.

-Plumb has a degree in industrial design from Cornell and has pursued post-graduate studies at the Politecnico di Milano in Italy.
-He began his design career in the studio of Gio Ponti, the noted Milanese architect/designer and, while living in Milan, also worked as a consultant to the Ufficio Sviluppo (development office) of La Rinascente department stores.
+Plumb earned a degree in industrial design from Cornell University and pursued post-graduate studies at the Politecnico di Milano in Italy.
+He began his design career in the studio of Gio Ponti, the noted Milanese architect/designer, and, while living in Milan, also worked as a consultant to the Ufficio Sviluppo (development office) of La Rinascente department stores.

-Back in the US he joined the firm of Eliot Noyes and Associates.
-Noyes, who later also became an IDSA Fellow, was the founder and then-consultant director of the seminal IBM Corporate Design Program where Plumb was involved in a wide variety of activities from brand identity to the design and development of a number of successful IBM products.
+In the United States, he joined the firm of Eliot Noyes and Associates.
+Noyes, who later also became an IDSA Fellow, was the founder and then-consultant director of the IBM Corporate Design Program, where Plumb was involved in a wide variety of activities from brand identity to the design and development of a number of successful IBM products.

-Plumb opened a design firm in New York in 1963 with IBM as his first client.
-The work of his firm has subsequently centered on a broad range of issues, among them:
+Plumb opened a design firm in New York City in 1963 with IBM as his first client.
+The work of his firm subsequently centered on a broad range of issues, among them:

 - New product design and development.